apache/flink/docs/index.md

 * Our [Self-paced Training Course]({% link learn-flink/index.md %}) includes a set of lessons and hands-on exercises that provide a step-by-step introduction to Flink.

-* The [Concepts]({% link concepts/index.md %}) section covers what you need to know about Flink before exploring the reference documentation.
+* The [Concepts]({% link concepts/index.md %}) section explains what you need to know about Flink before exploring the reference documentation.

 </div>
 <div class="col-sm-6" markdown="1">